 The Ministry of Social Affairs and Health is responsible for social assistance legislation as well as manages, steers and develops social assistance as part of social welfare.

 Social assistance is the last-resort form of financial assistance.
-Until the end of 2016 social assistance is granted by municipalities.
-As of 1 January 2017 basic social assistance will be granted by the Social Insurance Institution of Finland (Kela), while municipalities will still be responsible for granting supplementary and preventive social assistance.
 Social assistance is a means-tested benefit, and it is usually granted for a month at a time.
 Its amount is based on the client’s essential expenses.

 The amount of social assistance is the difference between the client’s disposable income and assets and the expenses that give eligibility for social assistance.